 On the other hand, it must be recognized that very few of us have the blessing of occupying the top quintile of wealth.
 For a single mother working full-time to support her children, however, you are talking about hundreds, if not thousands, of dollars each year in additional expense that will cut directly into her discretionary income.

 When Walmart can offer her glue at $0.20 per bottle, or notebooks at $0.10 each for back to school, there is something good going on for society.
 If a factory in Mexico can produce it for cheaper, I would argue the company has a moral obligation to its customers—who typically come from the poorest demographic in the United States—to buy from it.
 Consciously choosing to buy the more expensive American notebook and put it on the shelves is, in effect, supporting someone else's inefficiency and forcing that mother to have less disposable income for her family.

 Competitors and Walmart

 Somehow, people seem to forget that the so-called "Beast of Bentonville" originated as a small five-and-dime store with huge disadvantages relative to its competitors.
-I also find it puzzling how most commentators seem to forget that since its initial public offering, the company's stock is roughly up 100,000 percent (with huge cash dividends along the way).
+I also find it puzzling how most commentators seem to forget that since its initial public offering, the company's stock is up significantly (with huge cash dividends along the way).

 The original associates, whose retirement account was invested in the stock, have done extraordinarily well.
 Many others who had the good sense to invest on their own are now also rich beyond their expectations.
 How can someone blame the Walton family for exploitation when it was they who risked their entire family's livelihood and dedicated every waking hour for decades to build a company from nothing?